 2) Understand Color Theory & Color Psychology

-Despite this, however, it’s safe to say that there exists an accepted set of colors that are worth knowing and exploring within.
+Despite this, however, it’s safe to say that there exists an accepted set of colors that are worth knowing and exploring.

-Almost all color combinations that will yield increased conversions for your site, no matter the target demographic or industry, will almost always adhere to some color theory principles.
+The color combinations that will increase conversions for your site, no matter the target demographic or industry, will almost always adhere to some color theory principles.
 And these principles are based on extensive research underlying human psychology.

-Mood and emotion are correlated with conversions due to the fact that a lot of purchase decisions are emotionally driven.
-Even the ones that are traditionally not emotionally driven have some emotional element in them.
+Mood and emotion are correlated with conversions because purchase decisions are emotionally driven.

-Check out Robert Plutchicks Wheel of Emotions, which eloquently lays out the correlation between different colors and the emotions we attached to those colors.
+Check out Robert Plutchick's Wheel of Emotions, which visually pictures the correlation between different colors and the emotions we attached to those colors.

 3) Test, Test, Test.

-As has been stressed several times, when it comes to which colors increase conversions, there are, unfortunately, no hard and fast universal rules.
+As has been stressed several times, when it comes to which colors increase conversions, there are, unfortunately, no universal rules.

-The color changes that will lead to an increase in conversions for your eCommerce site will be largely dependent on your target audience’s demographic profile (age, gender, occupation, ect.) as well as the industry your company is in.
+The color changes that will lead to increased conversions for your eCommerce site will be largely dependent on your target audience’s demographic profile (age, gender, occupation, etc.), as well as the industry your company is in.

-It is, therefore, evident that in order to find out which colors work most effectively for your business, you will have to test a number of different colors and color combinations to see which ones drive behavior whilst singling out the ones that don’t.
+Therefore, it is evident that in order to find out which colors work most effectively for your business, you will have to test a number of different colors and color combinations to see which ones drive behavior whilst singling out the ones that don’t.

 We won’t waste any time here extolling the benefits of A/B testing as we are sure you already know them, but we would strongly suggest this testing method when running your color tests.

-Most importantly, we suggest running the A/B tests after you have strongly established who your target market is and have some understanding of color theory/psychology. ￼
+Most importantly, we recommend running the A/B tests after you have strongly established who your target market is and have some understanding of color theory/psychology. ￼

-Finally, we then went onto provide some practical steps you can take to harness the power of color and successfully run color based tests on your site to uncover the color(s) and/or color combination(s) that result in higher conversion rates for you. ￼
+Finally, we provided practical steps that you can take to harness the power of color and successfully run color based tests on your site to uncover the color(s) and/or color combination(s) that result in higher conversion rates for you. ￼